rochiecuevas/shared_accommodations/README.md

 1. Extract the year substring from the values in the "date" column.
 2. Create separate dataframes for each year (e.g., "data_year_2015").
 3. Calculate the annual average rent for each dataframe.
-4. Merge the year dataframes based on "neighbourhood", and rename the columns according to year.
+4. Calculate the number of listings per neighbourhood.
-5. Create column entitled "District".
+5. Merge the year dataframes based on "neighbourhood", and rename the columns according to year.
-6. Populate the "District" column by finding the neighbourhood names in one of five lists of districts.
+6. Add district information per neighbourhood.
 7. Save the dataframe as `airbnbdataanalysis.csv`.

 #### Long-term rental data